 Whether your kids love camping or not, they’ll love this soon-to-be-released book by Jennifer K. Mann.
 Ernestine's been invited to go on her first camping trip with her aunt, Jackie.
 She needs a new sleeping bag and new flashlight, of course.
 But these are plenty of other new things she encounters as the book unfolds.
 At its heart Ernestine's is a story about how to approach new situations, especially ones that are challenging.
-The book hits shelves May 5, 2020, and you can pre-order a copy online or through your favorite neighborhood store.

 Elizabeth Warren’s Big, Bold Plans

 At home with the kids?
 We've got a plan for that!
 Read Laurie Ann Thompson’s upcoming book Elizabeth Warren’s Big, Bold Plans to your kids.
 This picture book bio chronicles the Senator’s life from childhood, to teacher, to lawyer, to presidential hopeful.
 Susanna Chapman’s beautiful illustrations make Warren’s impressive life story accessible to kids of all ages.
-Plan to pick up this book at a Seattle bookstore when it comes out May 5, 2020.

 The Spirit of Springer: The Real-Life Rescue of an Orphaned Orca